matrix-org/matrix-spec-proposals/proposals/2162-signaling-errors-at-bridges.md

 permanent.
 In case this field is missing, its value is assumed to be 0 and the error becomes permanent instantly.

+Notes:

-Nothing prevents multiple bridge error events to relate to the same event.
+- Nothing prevents multiple bridge error events to relate to the same event.
   This should be pretty common as a room can be bridged to more than one network at a time.

+- A bridge might choose to handle bridge error events, but this should never result in emitting a new bridge error as this could lead to an endless recursion.

 The need for this proposal arises from a gap between the Matrix network and other foreign networks it bridges to.
 Matrix with its eventual consistency is